rajveerverma32/rajveerverma32/README.md

 # 💫 About Me:
-Full-stack developer focused on building performant web applications with Angular, React, Node.js, and MongoDB.
-Built<br>and deployed a production college sports platform with Server-Side Rendering (SSR), JWT authentication, admin workflows,<br>and modular frontend architecture.
-Completed two software engineering internships delivering frontend systems, backend<br>optimizations, and scalable database solutions.
-Seeking frontend or full-stack engineering roles focused on product quality,<br>performance, and user experience.<br>
+Full-stack developer specializing in Angular, React, Node.js, and MongoDB.
+Built scalable web apps with SSR, JWT auth, admin dashboards, and modular architecture.
+Completed software engineering internships focused on frontend systems and backend optimization.
+Open to frontend and full-stack opportunities..<br>

 ## 🌐 Socials: